alonecuzzo/Resume/resume.md

 *Site was recipient of the Adobe Site of the Day Award.*

-* Worked remotely at Starwood's offices to integrate the sliver system with their API.
+* Worked remotely at Starwood's offices for BBDO to integrate the sliver system with their API.
 * Created and implemented interaction design which was eventually approved by Starwood.
 * Integrated BBDO's development workflow with Starwood's by working closely with Starwood's team to create a hybrid process.
 * Kept the project rolling after entire team left, which effectively meant taking on the roles of project manager, designer, and art director until new staff was hired.